FamleeX/javastudent/README.md

 This is for my (2nd) Java class.
 I almost lost all of my code so I am creating this repository

 Changelog
+5/19/23
+Modified RelativelyPrimeArray to fit assignment parameters, now all indexes of 0 are not touched (values should be null)

 5/14/23 v2
 Organized files by Assignment number